SkafteNicki/dtu_mlops/s5_continuous_integration/pre_commit.md

 </figcaption>
 </figure>

 The system works by looking for a file called `.pre-commit-config.yaml` that we can configure.
-If we execute
+If you execute

 ```bash
 pre-commit sample-config | out-file .pre-commit-config.yaml -encoding utf8